-28. After discussing the question of the quality of air on GATT premises, the Committee decided to recommend that the Council approve the following policy:
+28. On the basis of an informal note prepared by a member of a delegation on the smoking policies in other international organizations in Geneva (Annex I), the Committee discussed the question of the quality of air on GATT premises and decided to recommend that the Council approve the following policy:

-A. Stage I

-- (i) with immediate effect, smoking is prohibited in Rooms A, B, C, D, E, F, 64 and in other rooms designated as general meeting rooms; - (ii) with immediate effect, smoking is prohibited in the Council Room when used for meetings other than sessions of the Council.
-At the commencement of each GATT Council, the Chairman would request all delegations/staff to observe a "best endeavours" restraint on smoking.

-B. Stage II
+- A. Stage I - (i) with immediate effect, smoking is prohibited in Rooms A, B, C, D, B, F, 64 and in other rooms designated as general meeting rooms; - (ii) with immediate effect, smoking is prohibited in the Council Room when used for meetings other than sessions of the Council.
+At the commencement of each GATT Council, the Chairman would request all delegations/staff to observe a "best endeavours" restraint on smoking. - B. Stage II

-The above policy to be reviewed in 6 months' time by the Committee on Budget, Finance and Administration, in consultation with the Chairman of the Council and the Director-General.
+The above policy to be reviewed in 6 months' time by the Committee on Budget.
+Finance and Administration, in consultation with the Chairman of the Council and the Director-General.

-C. Other than general meeting rooms
+C. Other GATT premises